 Children are welcome, but the house may be unsuitable for families with small toddlers or children who would climb on the deck railing.

 Make use of the fully-equipped indoor kitchen by cooking up stir fries and fresh fish catch bought in Dominical.
 Our caretaker is available to prepare fresh vegetarian lunch or dinners to order in advance.
 Produce is largely organic and purchased locally at the farmers' market in San Isidro, where we buy free-range eggs, goat milk/cheese and kefir, organic brown rice, and fresh corn tortillas.

 Internet available thru the pretty good local 3G phone network, and we try to maintain WiFi in the main house.

 **Please look under the tab "House Rules" for additional information about visiting the area.

-In early 2014 we completed a separate yoga/dance studio with attached facilities for extra sleeping and kitchen.
-Please contact us if you are interested in holding an event or retreat.
+In 2014 we completed a separate open studio with facilities for extra sleeping and kitchen.
+It is mostly for owner use.
+Please contact us if you are interested in holding an event or retreat requiring extra space